hiltmon/hiltmon.github.io/content/blog/better/index.md

 My point is this, is a $200 pair of jeans better that an $30 pair of jeans?
 If you care about quality, your appearance and fashion, sure; if you care about merely having pants to wear, then no, it's not better.
 Is a $3000 top-of-the-line laptop better than a $500 netbook?
 If you care about productivity and performance, then yes; if you just need to look at Facebook pages, then no.

 I'm still going to use this blog to showcase tools and processes that I care about and seek satisfaction from.
 And I'm going to argue that the tools and processes I use are *better*, and why I think it is so.
 But all I am really doing is showcasing the preferred set of goods and services that fit my utility function.

 They are *better* for me and me alone.

-*Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
-Mute `#xpost` on one.*
+Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.
+Mute